MrCookie-For-Programmers/ytincmd/README.md

 Clears the screen for a smooth, flipbook-like effect.

 Prerequisites
 You'll need Python 3 installed on your system.
-The script also relies on several libraries and system commands.
+Each OS-specific script also relies on several libraries and system commands.

 Installation
+Choose the installation instructions for your operating system below.
+Each set of instructions uses a different Python script and requirements.txt file.

 Linux 🐧
 For Linux, it's best to use a virtual environment to keep things tidy.
 We'll also grab some system dependencies.
+This version of the script uses the aplay command for audio.

 First, make sure you have pip, venv, and alsa-utils installed.